Remodeling a kitchen can cost thousands of dollars.

 So if you’d like to salvage the floors you have but give them a little different appearance, then you might want to consider this option.

 If you’d like to cash in some dollars and get back quite a few pennies, then you could have your new floor.
-They basically just glued a ton of pennies to the floor and made a really cool design in the process.
+They basically just glued a lot of pennies to the floor and made a really good design in the process.

 This is another flooring option if you have concrete flooring that you’d like to change up.
 The first time I saw this option I was stunned.

-But she basically lays brown paper bags (or butcher paper) down in really cool designs.
+However, she basically lays brown paper bags (or butcher paper) down in really good looking designs.
 Then she clear coats it.

 – Cheaper Laminate Flooring